seisatsu/DennisMUD/README.md

 A public test instance is generally kept running.
 Access it with the web client at http://dennis.seisat.su/ or via telnet at `dennis.seisat.su:37381`.
 Currently, users accessing via different backends cannot see or interact with each other, though they can edit the same world.

-To try it out, make sure you have Python 3, PyMongo, and MongoDB, and then run `cli-frontend.py` for the single-user command-line interface. `irc-frontend.py` hosts the game using an IRC bot as a console that users can message.
-The IRC backend is not very usable in practice, as it will brush up against anti-flooding protections on most servers. `websocket-backend.py` and `websocket-frontend.html` allow you to set up a webpage as a console.
+To try it out, make sure you have Python 3, PyMongo, and MongoDB, and then copy `cli.config.example.json` to `cli.config.json` and  run `cli-frontend.py` for the single-user command-line interface.

-For each frontend, the example config file needs to be copied and edited.
-For example, `cli.config.example.json -> cli.config.json`.
-In the case of the websocket frontend, you will want to modify `websocket-frontend.example.html` to correspond with your backend configuration.
+To run as a server, you can run `server.py`, which supports telnet and websocket. `websocket-frontend.example.html` provides an example client for the websocket service.
+You will also have to copy `server.config.example.json` to `server.config.json`.